Gottwik/Enduro/README.md

 ## Enduro commands

- * `Enduro create`  - Creates folder structure and starts enduro for development
+ * `Enduro create projectname`  - Creates new folder /projectname with neccessary scaffolding
  * `Enduro` - Starts enduro for development
  * `Enduro stsart` - Starts enduro on server - Without build tools such as watching...